bphamt/Turtle-Crossing/README.md

 ## Usage

 - Move turtle pass the finish line (red line) to score a point
 - Game will restart until player loses.
-Score does not disappear if player does not get hit by car
+Score does not reset if player does not get hit by car

 ## Made with